 Possession and Keys

-- Once the Title has been transferred to the buyer and the new mortgage has been registered, your lawyer will forward all funds to the seller’s lawyer and you will get the keys directly from your realtor.
+- Once the Title has been transferred to you as the buyer and your mortgage has been registered, your lawyer will forward all funds to the seller’s lawyer and you will get the keys directly from your realtor.